phillippelevidad/fluentguard/README.md

 It's meant to be quick and easy to validate multiple properties on a model with as little code as possible.

-But it's also meant to be flexible and powerful, giving you the option to throw exceptions on error, perform an action upon success or simply return the result object, that can latter be converted into `ModelState`, `BadRequest` and `ProblemDetails` in APIs and so much more.
+But it's also meant to be flexible and powerful, giving you the option to throw exceptions on error, perform an action upon success or simply return the result object, which can later be converted into a `ModelState`, `BadRequest` and `ProblemDetails` in APIs and so much more.

 ## Basic usage